 In The Origins of Totalitarianism, Arendt sought to provide an historical account of the forces that crystallized into totalitarianism: The ebb and flow of nineteenth-century anti-Semitism (she deemed the Dreyfus Affair a dress rehearsal for the Final Solution) and he rise of European imperialism, accompanied by the invention of racism as the only possible rationalization for it.
 For Arendt, totalitarianism was a form of governance that eliminated the very possibility of political action.
 Totalitarian leaders attract both mobs and elites, take advantage of the unthinkability of their atrocities, target “objective enemies” (classes of people who are liquidated simply because of their group membership), use terror to create loyalty, rely on concentration camps, and are obsessive in their pursuit of global primacy.
 But even more presciently, Arendt understood that totalitarian solutions could well survive the demise of totalitarian regimes.

 The Origins of Totalitarianism remains as essential a book for understanding our times as it was when it first appeared more than fifty years ago.

-Hannah Arendt was born in Hanover, Germany, in 1906, fled to Paris in 1933, and came to the United States after the outbreak of World War II.
-She was editorial director of Schocken Books from 1946 to 1948.
+HANNAH ARENDT was born in Hanover, Germany, in 1906, fled to Paris in 1933, and came to the United States after the outbreak of World War II.
+She was the editorial director of Schocken Books from 1946 to 1948.
 She taught… More about Hannah Arendt

 Hardcover | $40.00